Elon Musk feels Twitter is dying, suggests some changes to make it more relevant

 Twitter welcomed Elon Musk as a board member last week and the billionaire promised to bring some significant changes to the platform in the days to come.
 Musk, now the largest shareholder in Twitter, suggests a fresh set of changes for Twitter Blue users.
 In addition, he also feels Twitter is dying.

 In one of his latest tweets, the Tesla CEO asks users if Twitter is "dying".
 He feels that because most "top" accounts with maximum followers tweet "rarely and post very little content".
-Musk highlighted that Taylor Swift, with 90.3 million followers, hasn't "posted anything in 3 months".
-He also said, Justin Bieber, who has 114.4 million followers, "only posted once this entire year".

 Musk suggests some changes to make the platform more relevant.
 These changes mostly cover Twitter Blue subscribers.
 The subscription is currently available in select markets including -- United States, Canada, Australia, and New Zealand.
 The paid subscription is likely to be released in India soon.